-The 10th International Congress on Education in Botanic Gardens will take place on 10th - 14th September 2018 at the University of Warsaw Botanic Garden.
+The 10th International Congress on Education in Botanic Gardens took place on 10th - 14th September 2018 at the University of Warsaw Botanic Garden.

-The theme of the Congress will be "Bringing nature to the city.
-Celebrating the 200th anniversary of the University of Warsaw Botanic Garden" and we invite you all to join us for what we hope will be an exciting and interesting event.
+The theme of the Congress was "Bringing nature to the city.
+Celebrating the 200th anniversary of the University of Warsaw Botanic Garden" and almost 300 delegates from around the world attended the event.

-- City gardens: City gardens all over the world have much in common.
-What do they offer to the audiences?
-What kind of difficulties do they face, what is specific for such gardens and how they answer to the challenges and advantages of their location in educational programs?
+- City Gardens - City gardens all over the world have much in common.
+What do they offer to their audiences?
+What kind of difficulties do they face, what is specific for such gardens and how do they answer the challenges and advantages of their location in educational programmes?

-- New educational tools: Session is dedicated to practical tools and solutions used in education in botanic gardens – from inexpensive homemade tools to more sophisticated technologies used in education and its evaluation.
-Presentations should be focused on the design of the tools which might be copied in other gardens.
+- New Educational Tools - This session is dedicated to practical tools and solutions used in education in botanic gardens – from inexpensive homemade tools to more sophisticated technologies used in education and its evaluation.
+Presentations should be focused on the design of the tools which might be copied in other gardens

-- Working together: Challenges resulting from the presence of various groups of employees in the garden – gardeners, curators, educators etc. – often having various background, perspectives and goals.
-The session is dedicated to good practices of problem solving and developing cooperation towards realization of garden's mission and co-creation of the whole garden staff in educational initiatives.
+- Working Together - Challenges can often arise from the presence of and interaction between different groups of employees within the garden (gardeners, curators, educators, etc.) who may have different backgrounds, perspectives and priorities for their work.
+This session is dedicated to sharing good practice on developing cooperation and problem solving, with the aim of realizing a garden's mission and ensuring the support and involvement of staff of the garden within educational initiatives.
 In addition this session will also look at how gardens work outside of their own organisation, building networks to support their work.
 Botanic gardens have great potential for linking people and organizations – acting as important hubs in the vicinity but there are important challenges that need to be addressed to successfully achieve this.

-- Supporting formal education: How do botanic gardens work with partners representing formal education systems (schools, teachers etc.)?
+- Supporting Formal Education - How do botanic gardens work with partners that represent formal education systems (schools, teachers etc.)?
 Do they influence curricula and governmental educational polices?
 This session is focused on nature based tools, methods, inspirations and innovations in the field of formal education.

-- Celebrating of 200 anniversary of the University of Warsaw Botanic Garden: A special session to celebrate 200 anniversary of University of Warsaw Botanic Garden will also be held during the Congress.
+- Celebrating the 200th anniversary of the University of Warsaw Botanic Garden - A special session to celebrate 200 anniversary of University of Warsaw Botanic Garden will also be held during the Congress.